Travelling to the University of Leeds

 Finding Special Collections

 Go up the steps below the clock tower and enter the Parkinson Building (B on the Campus Libraries Map, above).
 The Brotherton Library entrance is directly ahead.
-There is a staffed reception desk, where you will be given a Library day pass to allow you to enter and exit the building.
+There is a staffed reception desk, where you enter and exit the building.
+External visitors will need to register here.

 The Brotherton Library is wheelchair accessible, and has lifts and disabled toilets.